tgunr/mcp-client-for-ollama/README.md

 1. The client sends your query to Ollama with a list of available tools
 2. If Ollama decides to use a tool, the client:
    - Displays the tool execution with formatted arguments and syntax highlighting
+   - **NEW**: Shows a Human-in-the-Loop confirmation prompt (if enabled) allowing you to review and approve the tool call
    - Extracts the tool name and arguments from the model response
-   - Calls the appropriate MCP server with these arguments
+   - Calls the appropriate MCP server with these arguments (only if approved or HIL is disabled)
    - Shows the tool response in a structured, easy-to-read format
    - Sends the tool result back to Ollama for final processing
    - Displays the model's final response incorporating the tool results